Apply to MC

 As a chemistry major, you’ll take foundational courses in topics such as:

-Ideal preparation for students who plan to enter professional school in medicine, dentistry, pharmacy or the allied health professions, this track provides a rigorous scientific background and eases the transition.
+Ideal preparation for students who plan to enter professional school in medicine, dentistry, pharmacy or the allied health professions, this track provides a rigorous scientific background that will well prepare you for entry into the medical field.

 A strong foundation for pursuing employment immediately after graduation, this curriculum prepares students for entry-level science and technology careers.